Perfect Paleo Chocolate Chip Cookies (vegan / keto options)

 But then I got a hankering for chocolate chip cookies.
 And I really wanted to make paleo cookies.

-So I went to work and while every batch tasted amazing, the appearance and thickness was different every single time.
+So I went to work, and while every batch tasted amazing, the appearance and thickness were different every single time.
 The only variable?

 The almond flour.
 The almond flour I’d been buying varies from brand to brand and even within the same brand.